ntbies/cashier-stripe/Readme.md

 ---

-For further details, please refer to the official documentation or reach out via the issue tracker on GitHub.
+For further details, please refer to the official Stripe documentation or reach out via the issue tracker on GitHub.